abhi-34/LSB-Steganography/README.md

         * When prompted, upload your cover image or stego-image using the provided file uploader. **Ensure images are in PNG format.**
         * Enter your secret message or the desired output filename.

+## Sample Files

+For quick testing and demonstration, this repository includes:
+* `sample_images/cover_image.png`: A small PNG image that can be used as a cover image for hiding messages.
+* `sample_images/stego_image.png`: A sample stego-image (generated from `cover_image.png` with a hidden message) that can be used for extraction testing.

+**How to use them:** When prompted to upload an image in the Colab notebook, navigate to the `sample_images/` folder on your local machine to select these files.

 ## Important Notes

 * **Image Format:** For successful steganography and retrieval, **always use lossless image formats like PNG (.png) or BMP (.bmp)**.
 Saving or converting the stego-image to a lossy format like JPEG (.jpg) will likely destroy the hidden data.